gazebosim/sdf_tutorials/pose_frame_semantics/tutorial_1-5.md

 Please see the [proposal](/tutorials?tut=pose_frame_semantics_proposal) for the potential new behavior in SDF 1.7.

-### Phases of parsing kinematics of an sdf 1.4 model
+### Phases of parsing kinematics of an SDFormat 1.4 model

-This section describes phases for parsing the kinematics of an sdf 1.4 model.
+This section describes phases for parsing the kinematics of an SDFormat 1.4 model.
 It does not discuss proper validation of collision and visual geometries, link inertia, and many other parameters.
 There are three phases for validating the kinematics data in a model.